Skip to main content

 Skip to main content.

 We help people who need legal information but don't have a lawyer.
 We can answer questions about your case, help you determine which forms you need and how to fill them out, and explain different legal options.
-We do not give legal advice (we can tell you how to do something but we can't tell you what choice you should make); we are not your attorney.
+We can tell you how to do something, but we can't tell you what choice you should make.
 Depending on your situation, we may refer you to a private attorney or another resource.
 Our services are free of charge.

-We can only provide information and assistance with matters in California and sometimes only in Mono County.
+We do not give legal advice; we are not your attorney.
+We can only provide information and assistance with matters in California, and sometimes only in Mono County.
 If you have a case in another state, we cannot assist you with that case.

-Case types the Family Law Facilitator can help with
+Case Types the Family Law Facilitator Can Help With

 A Family Law Facilitator is an attorney appointed by the court to assist parents in resolving child support and health insurance issues that arise when parents separate.
 Priority is given to those parents who cannot afford to hire an attorney for child support matters.
 The Facilitator may be able to assist self-represented litigants with other family law matters through the Self-Help Center.